Tatsuki0123/GH_TSD/README.md

 2. DownLoad all files inside this folder.
 3. UnZip it and put all into Grasshopper Component Folder
 4. UnLock the all files (Right Click all files one by one and go Properties and unlock)
+5. Use NetFrameWork instead of Net7(Core) in Rhino Grasshopper.
+(If this plugins not appear, type "SetDotNetRuntime" in Rhino command and change it into NetFrameWork)
+    -> This is because TSD API only works on Dot Net Framework, not Dot Net Core

 ---